Uncertain for wild-card game

 The Steelers plan to evaluate Smith-Schuster again during their final practice of the day Friday before reassessing if he'll be a realistic option to play Sunday.
 The Steelers' decision to clear Smith-Schuster for practice was somewhat surprising, as the prevailing assumption was that he would miss the rest of the season after he was shut down in mid-October when he required surgery on his right shoulder.
 Before landing on IR, Smith-Schuster appeared in five games and recorded 15 receptions for 129 yards and no touchdowns on 28 targets.

-More Pittsburgh Steelers Fantasy Football News
+More Kansas City Chiefs Fantasy Football News

 Mahomes is in line to play in Saturday's preseason game against Washington, Adam Teicher of ESPN.com reports.

 Coach Andy Reid noted Thursday that there's a good chance Smith-Schuster (knee) will return to practice next week, Matt McMullen of the Chiefs' official site reports.

 Hardman (groin), who left Wednesday's session early, didn't practice Thursday, Matt McMullen of the Chiefs' official site reports,

 Hardman's groin injury isn't considered serious, Independent NFL reporter Dov Kleiman reports.